Submitty/submitty.github.io/_docs/developer/project_ideas.md

 7. **Instructor interface for Plagiarism Detection**

-   The initial implementation of the core plagiarism detection algorithm is complete.
-And we have an initial visualization of similarities between the top matching pairs of assignment submissions.
-Outstanding work includes testing and debugging, detection of common code (e.g., instructor-provided code), extension to languages other than Python, C/C++, and Java, more intuitive visualization (to allow the instructor to make final decision on plagiarism vs. coincidental matching.
+   The design for our initial visualization of similarities between the top matching pairs of assignment submissions is compete.
+   Outstanding work includes large-scale performance testing, quality of results debugging, development of a regression test suite, and extension to languages other than Python, C/C++, and Java.

    [Open Issues related to Plagiarism Detection](https://github.com/Submitty/Submitty/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+plagiarism)